By Kaye A. Thomas

 A beautiful idea

 There’s no minimum (or maximum) age to set up a Roth IRA.
-And there’s no requirement that the same dollars that were earned be used to fund the IRA.
+There’s also no requirement that the same dollars that were earned be used to fund the IRA.
 If your child earned money on a summer job and spent it on whatever kids spend money on these days, there’s nothing wrong with using money provided by parents to establish the IRA.
 The child has to have earned income, though.

 Money in your child’s IRA belongs to the child.
 There’s no way to restrict the child from withdrawing it and using it in any way he or she chooses, at least after the child reaches the age of majority.
 Bear this in mind before you pour many thousands of dollars into an IRA for your child.